LBHackney-IT/lbhackney-it.github.io/docs/technical-standards/How-to guides/Production Environment Tools & PII Handling.md

 Developers must not use third-party tools to access production environments or handle production PII unless they have a clear and documented understanding of how the tool manages, stores, and transmits data, and are satisfied that its use aligns with Hackney’s security and data protection standards.

-Where a new tool is approved for use, supporting evidence of this assessment must be recorded in the [Hackney Service Catalogue](https://docs.google.com/spreadsheets/d/1QoinQ9Yvlr4gvUoROYAA8vDWOWyXw7-vokZmPEH296A/edit?gid=1633075159#gid=1633075159).
+Where a new tool is approved for use, supporting evidence of this assessment must be recorded in the [Hackney Service Catalogue](https://docs.google.com/spreadsheets/d/1QoinQ9Yvlr4gvUoROYAA8vDWOWyXw7-vokZmPEH296A/edit?gid=1633075159#gid=1633075159) in columns Q to U.

 ### Approval Process for New Tools